 Don't skip it!
 While a pre-workout stretch is crucial for anyone, older adults are seriously prone to injury.
 "Stretching is an essential part of beginning a running or training program for a woman over age 50," states Allen Conrad, BS, DC, CSCS of Montgomery County Chiropractic Center in North Wales, PA.
 "If the muscles do not maintain full range of motion through stretching as you train, you will develop stress points which can lead to injuries like tendonitis," he explains, adding that back spasms can also be experienced.

-The Remedy Rx: "Make sure to pace yourself and stretch before and after a workout," urges Dr. Conrad.
+The Rx: "Make sure to pace yourself and stretch before and after a workout," urges Dr. Conrad.

 Exercising Too Vigorously